 Sustaining Our World lecture: “Lessons from Plants: Insight for Human Thriving”

-Dr. Beronda L. Montgomery, a writer, science communicator and Michigan State University Foundation Professor in the Departments of Biochemistry & Molecular Biology and of Microbiology & Molecular Genetics, is the speaker for this year's Sustaining Our World lecture sponsored by the School of Environmental and Forest Sciences and PR2ISM at UW.
+Dr. Beronda L. Montgomery, a writer, science communicator and Michigan State University Foundation Professor in the Departments of Biochemistry & Molecular Biology and of Microbiology & Molecular Genetics, was the speaker for this year's Sustaining Our World lecture sponsored by the School of Environmental and Forest Sciences and PR2ISM at UW.

 Careers with Impact: Sustainability and Tackling the Climate Crisis